zeepk/woodcut/README.md

 - Cron job with Go script to update stats
 - Unauth'd home page with activities and search
 - Cron job with Go script to update activities
+- Authenticated accounts
+- Auth'd dashboard with:
+  - player data
+  - activities
+  - TODO: followed players activities
 - TODO: Max/MaxTotal/120All/200mAll progress
-- TODO: Auth'd accounts with Next-Auth
 - TODO: Follow other players
-- TODO: Auth'd dashboard with:
-  - TODO: player data
-  - TODO: followed players activities